Find Affordable College Courses

 $11,166 Average Tuition & Fees

-The excellent programs at University of Kansas helped the school earn the #2 place on this year’s ranking of the best electrical engineering schools in Kansas.
-Located in the city of Lawrence, KU is a public school with a very large student population.
+You’ll join some of the best and brightest minds around you if you attend University of Kansas.
+The school came in at #2 on this year’s Best Value Electrical Engineering Schools in Kansas list.
+Located in the small city of Lawrence, KU is a public school with a very large student population.

-KU also took the #5 spot in our Best Electrical Engineering Schools in Kansas rankings.
+KU also made our Best Electrical Engineering Schools in Kansas list, coming in at #5.

 Best Value Electrical Engineering Colleges in the Plains States Region